 Heart Failure Disease Management Program

 We offer a program is designed to provide information and resources to members with heart failure.
-Through this program members receive some or all of the following information or services:
+Members in this program receive some or all of the following information:

 - Educational materials and other resources to assist you in the self-management of your heart failure

 - Recommendations for appropriate lifestyle changes to better control your heart failure

 - Nurse Case Management services (based on severity and risk factors) if needed

 I have Heart Failure.
 What Can I Do?

 The best thing you can do is learn as much as you can about heart failure and the steps you can take to help reduce your risk of developing complications.

 - Weigh yourself daily

 Weigh yourself every day at the same time, and write it down.
 Call your health care provider if your weight increases by 2 pounds overnight or 5 pounds in one week.
 Monitor for and call your health care provider if you have increased swelling of feet, ankles, legs, and/or abdomen.